• Skip to primary navigation

 Chocolate Shortbread Cookies

 These chocolate Shortbread Cookies are simply the best!
-Made with just 4 main ingredients, they are crisp, tender and simply melts in your mouth.
+Made with just 4 main ingredients, they are crisp, tender texture that simply melts in your mouth and is mildly sweet!

 4.7 from 9 votes